-Sheryl Sandberg is no stranger to success; as a Vice President at Google from 2001 to 2008, and the COO of Facebook since 2008, she’s managed to accumulate a net worth of more than $1 billion.
-But she’s also a wife and the mother of two children, and with the March release of her book, Lean In: Women, Work, and the Will to Lead, she also became a household name.
+Sheryl Sandberg is no stranger to success; as a vice president at Google from 2001 to 2008, and the COO of Facebook since 2008, she’s managed to accumulate a net worth of more than $1 billion.
+But she’s also a wife and the mother of two children, and with last year’s release of her book, Lean In: Women, Work, and the Will to Lead, she also became a household name.

-But with Mother’s Day 2013 approaching, we spoke with mothers to get their advice on how women can take control of their careers and mitigate the wage-zapping, bank account-draining effects of parenthood.
+But with today being Mother’s Day 2014, we spoke with mothers to get their advice on how women can take control of their careers and mitigate the bank account-draining effects of parenthood.

 Secret Costs of Being a Mother: Loss of Earnings

 It’s no secret that having and raising a child is pricey.
-The USDA estimated that in 2011, the annual cost of raising a child ranged from $12,290 to $14,320, per child, for a two-child, middle income married couple.
-This means that by the time a child reaches adulthood, parents will have spent somewhere in the ballpark of a quarter of a million dollars on their offspring.
+The USDA estimated that in 2011, the annual cost of raising a child ranged from $12,290 to $14,320, per child, for a two-child, middle-income married couple.
+This means that by the time a child reaches adulthood, parents will have spent somewhere in the ballpark of a quarter of a million dollars raising him.

 But while these costs are often shared by mothers and fathers alike, one cost in particular has a big and negative impact on mothers alone: loss of wages.

-Gender Pay Disparity Is Widest Between Men & Women with Children
+Gender Pay Disparity Is Widest between Men and Women with Children

 Clearly, parenthood costs a lot — and it costs mothers more.